Healthy Homes Assessment Boulcott

 What We Do

-As building inspectors, we deal with all the issues involved in expert house Inspections.
-We’re there to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we take on all aspects involved in professional home examinations.
+We are there to ensure that you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one and conduct comprehensive examinations to make sure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of owning or purchasing an house.
+We take your investment seriously and conduct comprehensive examinations to make sure you don’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the exciting aspects of purchasing or owning the home.

-We are specialised in a range of solutions to make sure that you are fully aware of the state of any property you may be thinking of buying or selling in addition to other solutions.
+We offer a wide range of services to make sure you are completely updated on the condition of any property you might be contemplating buying or selling along with other solutions.

-We have a systematic approach to inspecting your property and the latest in technology for software that incorporates digital images into the document, you can actually see any problems that might be found.
-Thanks to our comprehensive reporting it is no wonder that we receive so many clients who recommend our services to their family and friends.
+Our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in the reports, you can actually see any issues that may be identified.
+With our detailed report, it’s not surprising that we receive so many referrals from clients our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports